bradfordcondon/gatsby_profile/src/posts/cv.md

 May 2007, BA in Biology and Religion, Oberlin College, Oberlin, OH

 ## Employment

-* April 2019 to present: Software Developer, [CABEM technologies](https://www.cabem.com/)
+* April 2019 to present: Full stack Software Developer, [CABEM technologies](https://www.cabem.com/)

-> Develop and implement OAS 3.0 compliant API.
-Write back-end code for corporate web applications.
+> Develop and implement OAS 3.0 compliant API using PHP Slim and custom frameworks.
+Design and build UIs with React.
+Manage support and development workflow with gitlab and Jira.

 * September 2018 to April 2019: IT Specialist III, University of Tennessee